Rubber duck

 A rubber duck, or rubber duckie, is a toy shaped like a duck that is usually yellow with a flat base.
 It may be made of rubber or rubber-like material such as vinyl plastic.
 Rubber ducks were invented in the late 19th century when it became possible to more easily shape rubber, and are believed to improve developmental skills in children during water play.

 The yellow rubber duck has achieved an iconic status in Western pop culture and is often symbolically linked to bathing.
-Various novelty variations of the toy are produced, and many organisations use yellow rubber ducks in rubber duck races for fundraising worldwide.
+Various novelty variations of the toy are produced, and many organizations use yellow rubber ducks in rubber duck races for fundraising worldwide.